Parents

 The internet and especially the World Wide Web, are essential parts of modern life which can enrich lives and empower children and families when used in a safe and secure environment.
 There are ever more ways to access this world using computers, tablets, phones, games consoles, TVs, watches... the list gets longer each year.
 With this access comes an element of risk, and a responsibility for adults to protect and educate children to use the technology safely.

-Mobile Phones & SMART Watches
+Mobile Phones & SMART Watches: Not Accessible During the School Day

 At St Luke's we understand that the majority of children will at some point own a mobile phone, some children also have a SMART watch that can access the internet.
 Whilst we are more than happy for them to be used on the journey to and from school we have a policy of collecting devices as children arrive.
 They are then stored in a locked room until they are distributed at the end of the day.
-For more information about our mobile phone policy please see below.

 We do however allow children to use mobile phones and Smartwatches when accessing Travel Training.
 Your child's class teacher will inform you when this forms part of the curriculum.